 Are you a graduate of law or a related subject looking to build a career in international business law?
-The University of Bolton’s LLB International Business Law is designed to offer a highly regarded and flexible route to acquire the postgraduate-level specialist legal knowledge needed to advise businesses and organisations operating in global markets.
+The University of Bolton’s LLM International Business Law offers a highly regarded and flexible route to acquiring the postgraduate-level specialist legal knowledge needed to advise businesses and organisations operating in global markets.

 Mode of Study:

-The University of Bolton's LLM International Business Law is available to graduates from both legal and non-legal backgrounds.
-It is open to law graduates, business graduates, and legal professionals as well as people working in commercial fields nationally and internationally.
+The University of Bolton's LLM International Business Law is available to graduates from legal and non-legal backgrounds.
+It is open to law graduates, business graduates, legal professionals, and people working in commercial fields nationally and internationally.

-This postgraduate course develops analytical and reflective skills as well as expert knowledge in the area of international business law.
-The learning experience is designed to develop your academic ability and enhance your performance in employment, as well as improve the career opportunities open to you.
+This prestigious LLM course develops analytical and reflective skills as well as expert knowledge in the area of international business law.
+The learning experience focuses on developing your academic ability, enhancing your employment performance, and improving the career opportunities open to you.
 As a graduate of this course, you'll possess a recognised postgraduate qualification in international business law.

 Our challenging but supportive environment gives you the chance to acquire postgraduate legal skills from a team of tutors with specialist knowledge and close links to the legal profession.

-You’ll have the opportunity to explore the law’s key themes and focus your studies on areas of personal and professional interest, ranging from corporate and finance law through to employment law, intellectual property law, European law, international law, and medical law.
+You'll have the opportunity to explore the law's key themes and focus your studies on personal and professional interest areas, ranging from corporate and finance law to employment law, intellectual property law, European law, and international law.

 By the end of the course, you'll have had the opportunity to develop key transferable skills that are in demand in both legal and non-legal careers in international business.